 Employment Protections Advance in Nevada

-April 14, 2011 by Adrian Matanza, Senior Regional Field Organizer
+April 14, 2011 by Adrian Matanza, Regional Field Director

 This week, the Assembly Committee on Commerce and Labor of the Nevada State Legislature voted in favor of AB211, legislation that would prohibit discrimination on the basis of gender identity or expression in employment.
 On a voice vote, the bill passed with all Democrats and two Republicans voting in favor.
 Assemblymen Kelly Kite (R-Douglas and Washoe County) and Ed Goedhart (R- Amargosa Valley) voted with all Democrats on the committee in favor of equality for all Nevadans.